Psychological dimensions of conflicts

 Intergroup Trust After War: The Effects of Migration

 This project will examine a key assumption in the literature: that migrants from war torn countries harbour more conflictive attitudes than the local population back home.
 Going beyond the single country approach of previous studies, we will conduct simultaneous surveys and fieldwork among Iraqis in two settlement countries – Sweden and Jordan.
-To analyze the multi-sited data, we will apply a novel social-psychological framework that explains how settlement country conditions shape societal beliefs that arise in the context of ethnic mobilization and war.
+To analyse the multi-sited data, we will apply a novel social-psychological framework that explains how settlement country conditions shape societal beliefs that arise in the context of ethnic mobilisation and war.